pmacosta/putil/README.rst

             running tests
             ...

-   There are other convenience environments defined for tox [#f2]_:
+   There are other convenience environments defined for Tox [#f4]_:

     * ``py26-repl``, ``py27-repl``, ``py33-repl``, ``py34-repl`` and
-      ``py35-repl`` run the Python 2.6, 2.7, 3.3, 3.4 or 3.5 interpreter,
+      ``py35-repl`` run the Python 2.6, 2.7, 3.3, 3.4 or 3.5 REPL,
       respectively, in the appropriate virtual environment.
-The ``putil`` package is pip-installed by tox when the environments are created.
+The ``putil`` package is pip-installed by Tox when the environments are created.
       Arguments to the interpreter can be passed in the command line after a double dash (``--``)